 New English section of Chinese website dedicated to commentary and investigative reporting by a group of Chinese and foreign students and recent graduates.

 A blog by author and scholar Deborah Brautigam, documenting and often providing an on-the-ground perspective to China’s political and commercial involvement with Africa.

 Analysis and articles on Chinese law legal issues by law professor Donald C. Clarke.

 Translations of popular stories and postings from the Chinese Internet, together with summaries and translations of user comments.

 Analysis of China’s international relations, politics, economy and society.

 Life and travel in Xinjiang by a long-time American resident.

 Collaborative global blog and translation aggregator; the China section is a useful source of links to news stories about China and also publishes translations of Chinese Internet reports and interesting social commentary.

-Monitoring of Chinese Internet censorship and tools to avoid and analyze it.
+Monitoring of Chinese Internet censorship, tools to avoid and analyze it, and anti-censorship activism.